prantonia/nyc-taxi-pipeline/docs/project_documentation.md

 The solution—row-based checking with boundary rows—works because it verifies actual data presence rather than making assumptions based on metadata.
 This approach handles partial loads, infiltrations, and all the edge cases that simple date checks miss.

 When building your own pipelines, invest time in robust idempotency checking early.
 Test it by deliberately interrupting loads midway.
 Verify it works with messy, real-world data.
 The time spent here pays dividends in reliability.

-### Performance Optimization Directly Impacts Cost

-When I first tested the pipeline, processing took 30+ minutes and cost $7 per run.
-These numbers seemed acceptable for occasional runs, but they weren't sustainable for daily operation or frequent development iteration.

-Switching to PyArrow reduced runtime by 40% and costs by 30%.
-Partitioning the staging table made idempotency checks essentially free.
-Optimizing SQL queries further reduced data scanned and costs.
-These optimizations compounded—the final pipeline runs in 18 minutes and costs $5.

-The lesson: Performance and cost are directly linked in cloud data processing.
-Faster pipelines cost less because you're using compute resources for less time.
-Efficient queries cost less because they process less data.

-When optimizing, profile your pipeline to find bottlenecks.
-Focus on the slowest operations first—optimizing a 30-second operation saves more than optimizing a 3-second operation.
-Consider both time and data scanned when evaluating cloud costs.

 ### Two Bronze Layers Solve Real Problems